 - Put their books on your Amazon or Goodreads lists.
 It makes the books more likely to be picked up by search engines.

 - Nominate them for stuff.
 There are all sorts of ‘people’s prizes’ – like the Goodreads lists or the Guardian Not the Booker Prize – which allow you to nominate a book you’ve enjoyed for a prize or even just a list.
 Why not?
 You never know, they might win and then they’ll love you for ever and ever.

 - Take them out for tea and cake.
 This applies just as well to non-writers.
 Just, you know… cake.

 Try one or more of these things and your writer friend will be most grateful.
 How will they repay you?
 Well… there’s only one way to find out…

-Have a fabulous Christmas and all the best for 2015.
+Have a fabulous Christmas and all the best for the new year.
 Mwah!